jowkar/focalscan/README.md

     **Note:** The program files will be located in a subdirectory named “**application**”, which needs to be included in the path to focalscan in the command below.

-    **Note:** The remote installation on a Linux server was observed to occassionally fail if X forwarding was not used (a bug in the MATLAB installer program).
+    **Note:** Remote installation on a Linux server was observed to occassionally fail if X forwarding was not used (a bug in the MATLAB installer program):

+    If the following text is printed, but no graphical interface appears, then the installation has most likely **not** succeded (unless the user has write access to the directory /usr):

+    ```shell
+    Preparing installation files ...
+    Installing ...
+    Finished
+    ```
+    It appears that the installer fails to display the graphical interface if a certain amount of time has passed after logging in to a remote computer using X forwarding.
+Try again after reconnecting to the remote machine.

     **Note:** If the installer fails to start on Linux, try changing permissions by typing ```chmod 755 Installer_Linux.install```.